Stage 1 of the Suffolk Park to Byron Bay cycleway is under construction. It will go from Clifford St to the Byron at Byron Resort.

 The Byron Bay to Suffolk Park Cycleway project as a whole is not entirely funded.
-The only section funded at this stage is the section between the Byron@Byron Resort and Clifford Street in Suffolk Park, which has been co-funded by Byron Shire Council and the Stronger Country Communities Fund (NSW Government).
-This section is currently undergoing detailed design for construction towards the end of 2019.
-We will have more information available on the progress of this section soon.
+The only section funded at this stage is the section between the Byron@Byron Resort and Clifford Street in Suffolk Park, which is co-funded by Byron Shire Council and the Stronger Country Communities Fund (NSW Government).
+Construction of this section has started.

 We will continue to work with State and Federal funding bodies to apply for any potential funding source that may be available to progress this project - watch this space for further updates!

 For further enquiries, please call (02) 6626 7000 or email email@example.com